 Gun rights advocates like to claim that the primary reason for the Second Amendment is to fight against tyranny.
 Given that mandate, they like to point to a video of Antonin Scalia musing about whether or not hand-held rocket launchers might become a weapon put up for debate in front of the Supreme Court.
+He notes that such a weapon is at the upper limit of arms protected by the Second Amendment, because the text reads “keep and bear arms,” thus it only applies to weapons you can carry.

-So, it is very clearly the purpose of the militia, to have this two-fold mandate to help put down insurrections and defend the nation against foreign invaders, but also to become a defense against a tyrannical standing army.
+So, it is very clearly the purpose of the militia, to have this dual mandate to help put down insurrections and defend the nation against foreign invaders, but also to become a defense against a tyrannical standing army.
 Please note the last sentence of this passage by Hamilton from Federalist 29 that shows the dual mandate—he is writing about the militia here:

 “[I]f circumstances should at any time oblige the government to form an army of any magnitude that army can never be formidable to the liberties of the people while there is a large body of citizens, little, if at all, inferior to them in discipline and the use of arms, who stand ready to defend their own rights and those of their fellow-citizens.
 This appears to me the only substitute that can be devised for a standing army, and the best possible security against it, if it should exist.”